 Therefore, asking someone else what they are charging and what they are getting really doesn’t matter because they are not yours.

-Again, that’s if you are going to be bidding by production.
+Again, that’s if you are going to be bidding by production rates.

-You can also walk around the exterior of the house and say, okay, this is going to take me 30 man-days to paint, and I’m getting X-number of dollars a man day.
+You can also walk around the exterior of the house and say, “Okay, this is going to take me 30 man-days to paint and I’m getting X-number of dollars per man-day.”

-There is a lot more that goes into it by pulling a number out of a hat of what you want to make per day.
+There is a lot more that goes into it rather than pulling a number out of a hat of what you want to make per day.

 Or they realize that maybe they were thinking it was going be a lot less than it was; but, if they see it broken down like this, maybe they will just go for the whole estimate.

-You also might be bidding against someone else who just puts “painting the master bedroom is x-number of dollars” however, you have yours broken down this way which would look a lot more professional.
+You also might be bidding against someone else who just puts “painting the master bedroom is x-number of dollars,” however, you have your price broken down this way which looks a lot more professional.

-I picked a fake bedroom to bid for interior painting here, it’s a master bedroom; 12 by 20 with an eight-foot ceiling.
+I picked a common/generic bedroom to bid for interior painting here, it’s a master bedroom; 12 by 20 with an eight-foot ceiling.